homma/docs/programming/bucklescript_charcode.md

 Newly created HTML files are encouraged to use UTF-8 as its encoding.
 JavaScript uses UTF-16 as its String encoding.

-I hope BuckleScript handles this difference propery.
+I hope BuckleScript handles this difference.